Fixed-length lossy compression in the finite blocklength regime

 \end{thm} \begin{proof} Appendix \ref{appx:2orderBES}. \end{proof} \begin{remark} It is satisfying to observe that even though Theorem \ref{thm:2order} is not directly applicable, still $V(d) = \Var{\jmath_{\mathsf S,\mathsf X}( \mathsf S, \mathsf X, d)}$, where $\jmath_{\mathsf S, \mathsf X}(\mathsf s, \mathsf x, d)$ is spelled out in \eqref{eq_jdensityBES} below.
 Indeed, since the rate-distortion function is achieved by $P_{\mathsf Y}^\star(0) = P_{\mathsf Y}^\star(1) = \frac 1 2$ and

 where $a \in \{0, 1, ?\}$ and $b \in \{0, 1\}$, we may adapt \eqref{eq_iddensity} to obtain

-The variance of \eqref{eq_jBES} is \eqref{eq_dispersionBES}. \end{remark} The rate-distortion and rate-dispersion functions are plotted in Fig. \ref{fig:dispersionBES}.
+The variance of \eqref{eq_jBES} is \eqref{eq_dispersionBES}. \end{remark} The rate-dispersion function and blocklength required to sustain a given excess distortion are plotted in Fig. \ref{fig:dispersionBES}.
 Note that as $d$ approaches $\frac \delta 2$, the rate-dispersion function grows without limit.
 This should be expected, because for $d = \frac \delta 2$, a code that reconstructs a sequence with vanishingly small excess-distortion probability does not exist, as about half of the erased bits will always be reconstructed incorrectly, regardless of the blocklength.

 The bounds in Theorems \ref{thm:CBES} and \ref{thm:ABES} as well as the approximation in Theorem \ref{thm:2orderBES} are plotted in Fig. \ref{fig:BES}.
 The achievability and converse bounds are extremely tight.
 At blocklength 1000, the penalty over the rate-distortion function is $9 \%$.